Do you know how long it takes for people to decide whether to stay on your website?

 The tech news industry is incredibly competitive.
 The Verge’s distinctive color palette of bright colors on a black background helps its website stand out.
 The brand uses these colors across all online assets, including social media, email, and video.

 Crypto newsletter The Milk Road created a milk carton character that it uses throughout its website, social channels, and newsletters.
-The character means any of the brand’s content is instantly recognizable as no other brand can use this design.
+The character ensures that any of the brand’s content is instantly recognizable as no other brand can use this design.

 At MailerLite, we use images of our team across our website and blog.
 The people who work at our company are unique to us, so using these images helps our website stand out.